• Skip to primary navigation

 Radio Frequency Identification

-Radio Frequency Identification, or RFID, is a type of proximity marketing that uses radio waves to communicate between devices.
 RFID tags are stuck on products, and when a consumer’s RFID-enabled device comes within range of the tag, it can trigger an action.

-For example, some stores use RFID tags to keep track of inventory.
-Whenever somebody takes a product from the shelf, the tag is updated in real-time, so the store knows when to replenish it.
 Businesses can also use this information for marketing purposes.
-For example, if a consumer picks up a product and then puts it back on the shelf, the store could send them a notification about a special offer on that product.
+For example, if a consumer picks up a product and then puts it back on the shelf, the store could notify them about a special offer on that product.

 Geofencing